syncfusion-content/wpf-docs/wpf/Diagram/UndoRedo.md

 ## Entry mode

 `Mode` property of `HistoryEntry` class allows to know where the changed action comes from.
-The `Mode` property has following type of soures,
+The `Mode` property has following type of sources,

 |EntryMode|Description|
 |--|--|